Akshay199456/InstacloneReactClient/README.md

 # Server running on localhost:3000

 Running the React server is easier.
-Once you have 'npm' installed (instructions in README.md of express-server) and are in the instaclone folder, run 'npm install' to install the dependencies mentioned in the package.json file.
+Once you have 'npm' installed (instructions in README.md of express-server) and are in the folder containing the src,public, README.md... , run 'npm install' to install the dependencies mentioned in the package.json file.
 Finally, run 'npm start' to launch the react server.
 This will where any front-end code will be visible to the user.